KDE/documentation-develop-kde-org/content/docs/configuration/updating_kconfig_files.md

 install(FILES conf/update/myApp_configFiles.upd DESTINATION ${KDE_INSTALL_KCONFUPDATEDIR})
 install(FILES conf/update/myApp_no_more_double_negation_2020.py DESTINATION ${KDE_INSTALL_KCONFUPDATEDIR})

-Don’t forget that your appliation now depends on python3.
+Don’t forget that your application now depends on python3.
 Example compiled update script[edit]

 Imagine your application made the state of a KActionMenu user configurable.
 Because you changed to the new QToolButton::ToolButtonPopupMode API, you need to migrate from the old delayed and stickyMenu entries to the new popupMode entry.
 You can do that with the following compiled update script, which uses the KConfig framework directly: